LemmySmackett/LemmySmackettCom/content/stories/general/portal.md

 Emma slumped, frazzled and defeated.
 "Well what does PF stand for?"

 The bureaucrat shrugged.
-"Pointless Farce." Ω
+"Pointless Farce." ■